rasyaq/rasyid.github.io/_posts/2023-06-23-from-GPT-to-ChatGPT.md

-# The Evolution of Large Language Models: From Transformers to ChatGPT
+# The Path to More Human-Like AI: Charting the Progression from Transformers to ChatGPT and the Cutting Edge of Large Language Modeling

 ## When It All Began
-First introduced in 2017 by Google Researcher, the transformer architecture that utilized the transformer block consisting solely of attention mechanisms represented a departure from the convolutional and recurrent layers used in prior state-of-the-art models, enabling modeling of longer-range dependencies in sequence data and greater parallelizability, achieving superior performance on translation tasks over models reliant on convolution or recurrence.
+First introduced in 2017 by Google Researchers, the transformer architecture that utilized the transformer block consisting solely of attention mechanisms represented a departure from the convolutional and recurrent layers used in prior state-of-the-art models, enabling modeling of longer-range dependencies in sequence data and greater parallelizability, achieving superior performance on translation tasks over models reliant on convolution or recurrence.
 This demonstrated the promise of attention-based networks for advancing language modeling and understanding tasks.